RellikDog/Capstone1/README.md

 #### Chart 2C
 <img alt="Normalized population density and raw application data" src='graphs/norm-scatter-withDC.png'>

+#### Hypothesis B Support
+The above graph supports my hypothesis B because the black dots are clearly higher on the right half of the graph

 #### Hypothesis C Nullification
-By looking at the above charts I can almost certainly confirm the null hypothesis to Hypothesis(C).
-There is no evidence that states with higher population densities filed more applications for handguns.
-I reach this conclusion by looking at chart 2C.
-On chart 2C you can see that the distribution of handgun applications is fairly uniform.

-#### Hypothesis B Nullification
-It's also not apparent that states with lower population densities had a higher amount of rifle applications.
-In both cases the raw number of applications seems to be fairly uniform.
+It supports the null hypothesis to my Hypothesis C because the distribution of red dots is fairly uniform throughout the graph

 ## Further exploration